 There are many certificate programs in nonprofit management that you can enroll in either in person or online.
 I prefer the in-person programs because they allow interested people to connect to one another and to the faculty which may lead to new opportunities.
 If you are very ambitious, you can enroll in a graduate program in nonprofit management – there are more than 300 across the country!

 4. You can subscribe to this blog and to other blogs about nonprofits.

 If you’re pressed for time (and who isn’t these days?), a blog can give you a quick snapshot about the world of nonprofits and the type of issues that nonprofits are wrestling with.

 5. You can subscribe to magazines that specialize in nonprofit management.

 My personal favorites are The Nonprofit Quarterly, The Chronicle of Philanthropy and Stanford Social Innovation Review – each of which will provide more in depth information than can be obtained in a blog.

 When I read a resume that has no nonprofit experience listed on it, I can’t help but think that the person sending it is in La La Land (and I’m not referring to the hit movie).
 If you want to switch sectors, you need to make the effort to learn about nonprofits.

 Pat Libby is a San Diego nonprofit consultant and philanthropy consultant.
-Her executive search consulting services have been helping organizations find leaders for 20 years.
+Her executive search consulting services have been helping organizations find leaders for more than three decades.
 Find out more about Pat's services here, and contact her today for a free consultation.